mathdigilab/mathdigilab.github.io/docs/Prepare/ISI/ISI BMath & BStat exam.md

 {:toc}

 ---

+## Interview list
+Interview list for almost all the programmes is out.
+Check it out here: [Interview Schedule](https://www.isical.ac.in/~admission/Interview-List.html)

 ## ISI 2023 Answer Key

 Official answer key for ISI Admission test 2023 is released.
 You can download it here: [Final Answer Key ISI  Admission 2023](FINAL-ANSWER-KEY-ISI-ADMISSION-2023.pdf)